Corporate income tax

 • Trade tax

 The absence of a uniform nationwide tax rate for corporate income taxation is attributed to the variable trade tax rates set at the local level.
 Nevertheless, the corporate income tax rate and the solidarity surcharge are standardized nationwide.
 The corporate tax liability may be as modest as 22.8 percent in select regions.
 On average, the corporate tax rate in Germany stands at 29.8 percent.
+To better understand how does corporation tax work in different regions, it's essential to consider both federal and municipal components of taxation.
 Germany Trade & Invest is available to assist you in identifying appealing locations within Germany.
 For more comprehensive information regarding the taxation of branch offices as foreign corporations' permanent establishments in Germany, please consult the relevant section of this publication.

 Corporate Income Tax